microsoft/vscode-wiki/Explain:-extension-causes-high-cpu-load.md

 ![profiler](https://user-images.githubusercontent.com/1794099/49524455-12e71e80-f8ac-11e8-84c1-3c8645128d17.gif)

-Using the JavaScript profiler to drill into individual functions and analyse in what part of the code most time has been spend.
+Use the JavaScript profiler to drill into individual functions and analyse in what part of the code most time has been spend.
 Keep in mind that a huge file, a huge number of files, or some other "unexpected" input may have been involved and that was the cause of the high CPU load.

 If you can reproduce the slowdown or if you want to verify your changes, you can also profile the extension host yourself.
 Follow this guide: https://github.com/Microsoft/vscode/wiki/Performance-Issues#profile-the-running-extensions